os-climate/os_c_data_commons/docs/explore-notebooks-and-manage-dependencies.md

 # OS-Climate Data Commons Developer Guide: Explore notebooks and manage dependencies

+0. Make it Open Source Friendly
+   1. Select APL 2.0 LICENSE
+   2. Explain what you are doing in README.md
+   3. Put yourself and your trusted collaborators in the OWNERS file
+   4. Confirm DCO / CLA covers this repository
-1. Add dependencies to Pipfile in the [packages] section.
+2. Add dependencies to Pipfile in the [packages] section.
-2. Create a notebook with basic ingest flow:
+3. Create a notebook with basic ingest flow:
    1. Load credentials from *credentials.env* file
    2. Create S3 resource for source file or files.
 Credentials give access to OS-Climate private buckets.
 To access a public S3 bucket from *e.g.* WRI, use this:
       ```